 - What are the other fees associated with BizConnect 5G postpaid?

 - Can I opt for a speed/volume upgrade only for 1 month?

 - Is Fair Usage policy applicable on BizConnect 5G?

 - How many power sockets are required to install the BizConnect equipment at my house?

-- Is there a warranty on the BizConnect equipment?
+- Do you have a warranty on the BizConnect 5G Modem?

 - Is the telephone number provided with my BizConnect considered as a fixed telephone line?